gkotian/gkotian.github.io/travels/_posts/2010-04-09-at-last-ecuador.md

 title: At last - Ecuador
 categories:
 - Ecuador
-excerpt: If they made it so difficult to enter the United States, they made it equally simple to leave.
-This policy actually made a lot of sense.
-I can but merely wonder what the Vietnamese were thinking when they decided to make it quite simple to get into their country but gave me a pretty hard time when leaving.
 ---

 If they made it [so difficult to enter the United States]({{ site.baseurl }}{%